Xabadu/react-native-jest-mocks/README.md

 First, install the package.

-`yarn add react-native-jest-mocks`
+`yarn add --dev react-native-jest-mocks`

 or

-`npm install --save react-native-jest-mocks`
+`npm install --save-dev react-native-jest-mocks`

 Then, import it in your jest-setup file.